 Hence, the level of money you make only depends on the level of help you offer.

 Free resources are a great “tool” to train your helping mode.
-You need that strong helper approach as the constant driving force for all of your actions.
+You need that strong helper approach as the constant driving force behind all of your actions.
 Once in that “love to help” fashion, your content creation will flow with ease and consistency.

 And there is a cool phenomenon attached to helping: it triggers reciprocity.
 People want to give back for the help they found in you.
 And they do give back.
 Not only by buying your products.
 They share your content, review your products and love to recommend you whenever the occasion fits.